danielsongh/Sampler/README.md

 # Sampler

-Currently working on this app - targeted towards music producers who are constantly looking for inspiration for their music.
+Targeted towards music producers who are constantly looking for inspiration for their music.

 Users will be able to:
   - Record an audio